alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 * preserve result order;
 * return one `IO<List<T>>`.

-Effect libraries often distinguish this ordinary sequential traversal from parallel traversal operations such as `parTraverse`.
+Some effect libraries also offer parallel variants such as `parTraverse`.

 The list of request recipes can now become one larger recipe: